 A master of the ring who held the NWA World Heavyweight Championship for over four years, shaping the technical style of American wrestling.

-Dory Funk Jr. emerged from the dusty wrestling territories of Amarillo, Texas, inheriting a legacy from his father and building one alongside his wilder brother, Terry.
-While Terry became famous for hardcore brawls, Dory was the technician, a grappler whose scientific mastery of holds and psychology made him a champion's champion.
-His reign as NWA World Heavyweight Champion from 1969 to 1973 stands as one of the longest in the title's history, a period where he defended the belt across the continent against all challengers.
-After his in-ring career, he and his brother opened the Funking Conservatory, a training school in Florida that became a crucible for future stars, passing on the meticulous, story-driven craft of classic American pro wrestling to a new generation.
+Dory Funk Jr. held the NWA World Heavyweight Championship from 1969 to 1973, one of the longest reigns in the title's history.
+He emerged from Amarillo, Texas wrestling territories, inheriting a legacy from his father while brother Terry pursued hardcore brawls.
+Dory was the technician, a grappler whose scientific mastery of holds and psychology made him a champion's champion.
+He defended the belt across the continent against all challengers.
+After his in-ring career, he and Terry opened the Funking Conservatory in Florida, a training school that passed on meticulous, story-driven craft to a new generation of stars.

 1928–1945